-Name Number of years of credited service at year-end Annual benefits payable (1) Accrued obligation at start of year (2) Compensatory change (3) Non- compensatory change (4) Accrued obligation at year-end (2) At year-end At age 65 \$ \$ \$ \$ \$ \$ Ian Jones 30.5 136,000 189,000 1,909,000 98,000 516,000 2,523,000
+Name Number of years of credited service at year-end (#)' Annual benefi At year-end (\$) ts payable (1) At age 65 (\$) Accrued obligation at start of year (2) (\$) Compensatory change (3) (\$) Non-compensatory change (4) (\$) Accrued obligation at year-end (2) (\$) lan Jones 31.5 158,000 213,000 2,523,000 42,000 198,000 2,763,000

-- (1) Based on final average earnings at December 31, 2014. - (2) The Accrued Obligation is the value of the projected pension benefit, for service earned to that date, based on the same actuarial methods and assumptions used to determine the year-end pension liabilities and pension plan expense as disclosed in the Corporation's Annual Report.
-These methods and assumptions are in accordance with generally accepted accounting principles are not identical to those used by other companies and, as a result, may not be directly comparable across companies.
-These amounts may change over time due to factors such as changes in assumptions and salary levels. - (3) Includes current year service cost net of employee contributions and changes due to actual earnings differing from assumed levels. - (4) Includes actual employee contributions, interest on the beginning of year Accrued Obligation, and impact of any changes in actuarial assumptions.
+(1) Based on final average earnings at December 31, 2015.

+(2) The Accrued Obligation is the value of the projected pension benefit, for service earned to that date, based on the same actuarial methods and assumptions used to determine the year-end pension liabilities and pension plan expense as disclosed in the Corporation's Annual Report.
+These methods and assumptions are in accordance with generally accepted accounting principles and are not identical to those used by other companies and, as a result, may not be directly accordance with generally accepted accounting principles and are not identical to those used by other companies and, as a result, may not be directly accordance with generally accepted accounting principles and are not identical to those used by other companies and, as a result, may not be directly accepted accounting principles and are not identical to those used by other companies and accepted accepted accepted accepted accounting principles and are not identical to those used by other companies and accepted accepted accepted accepted accepted accounting principles and are not identical to those used by other companies and accepted accepted accepted accepted accepted accounting principles and are not identical to those used by other companies and accepted acc comparable across companies.
+These amounts may change over time due to factors such as changes in assumptions and salary levels.

+(3) Includes current year service cost net of employee contributions and changes due to actual earnings differing from assumed levels.
+(4) Includes actual employee contributions, interest on the beginning of year Accrued Obligation, and impact of any changes in actuarial assumptions.